Help us improve your experience.

 • Should you have PoE running on the switch, you should also check the power consumption of the AP.
 The PoE mode negotiated depends on the AP model (usually 802.3af on 802.3at) and can be verified in the datasheet.
 Depending on the configuration state and radio usage, you should see differences in the actual “power consumed” report.

 • The following checks should be done on the WAN router.
-In our example, we use a Remote Console to a Juniper SRX Firewall acting as WAN router.
+In our example, we use a remote console session to an SRX Series Firewall acting as WAN router.
 You should look for the DHCP lease requests from the AP and verify that you see two sessions towards port 443 for TCP/UDP towards the Juniper Mist cloud as shown in the example below.

 Port profiles can be assigned statically or dynamically based on the detected wired client.
 Both have their advantages and downsides which we do not discuss here.
 When you choose a dynamic approach, an EX Series Switch managed by Juniper Mist cloud offers the following two options: